braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 ## Step 4: Choose the update frequency for Churn Predictions

-The machine learning model created when you complete this page will be used on a schedule you select here to generate fresh scores of users’ probability to churn.
+The machine learning model created when you complete this page will be used on a schedule you select here to generate fresh Churn Risk Scores.
 Please select the __maximum frequency of updates__ that you’ll find useful.
 For example, if you’re going to send a weekly promotion to prevent users from churning, set the update frequency to __Weekly__ on the day and time of your choosing.

 ![Prediction Update Schedule][2]